 8a.
 If applicable, provide a copy and identify the date and page number of publication in the Federal Register of the sponsor’s notice, required by 5 CFR 1320.8(d), soliciting comments on the information collection prior to submission to OMB.
 Summarize public comments received in response to that notice and describe actions taken by the sponsor in responses to these comments.
 Specifically address comments received on cost and hour burden.

 The notice of Proposed Information Collection Activity was published in the Federal Register on September 5, 2014 Vol.79, No. 172, pages 53115.
-There were no comments received in response to this notice
+There were no comments received in response to this notice.

 8b.
 Describe efforts to consult with persons outside the agency to obtain their views on the availability of data, frequency of collection, clarity of instructions and record keeping, disclosure or reporting format, and on the data elements to be recorded, disclosed or reported.
 Explain any circumstances, which preclude consultation every three years with representatives of those from whom information is to be obtained.